Appointments can be held by video call, by phone or in person at one of our local offices.

 Our Child Injury Claim compensation calculator below provides provisional 'general'

 damages compensation values as set out in the Judicial College Guidelines (JCG).
 General damages are meant to compensate for general pain & suffering caused by the injuries sustained by the child.
 However, this guide does not consider the ‘special damages' element of your child injury compensation claim, as these are unique in every case.
 These will be discussed with your solicitor during the claims process.

 Sadly, child accidents are all too common, with over two million children aged 15 and under suffering some form of accident every year.
 Many child accidents will be relatively trivial, resulting in a minor cut or bruise, but unfortunately, others will not, requiring a trip to the local A & E Department.
 Over the last 10 years, children aged between 0-14 have consistently accounted for around 20% of all A & E admissions in each of those years.

 Whilst the majority of child accidents occur in the home, with under-5’s particularly susceptible to sustaining burn injuries in the kitchen or suffering a fall on the stairs, these types of accidents do not give rise to child injury compensation claims.

 If your child is injured in an accident caused by the negligence of another person or organisation, you have the right to make a child accident claim on your child’s behalf.
 If you do decide to make a claim for your child, you must do so within three years of the date of the incident.
-If you opt not to make a claim on your child’s behalf, they will have three years from the date of their 18th birthday in which to bring the case to court themselves.
+If you opt not to make a claim on your child’s behalf, they will have three years from the date the child turns 18, in which to bring the case to court themselves.